Extension realizing affine datum: low-dimensional cohomology: Abstract

 \section{Abstract}

 For arbitrary varieties of universal algebras, we develop the theory around the first and second-cohomology groups characterizing extensions realizing affine datum.
 Restricted to varieties with a weak-difference term, extensions realizing affine datum are exactly extensions with abelian kernels.
-This recovers many classic examples of extensions with abelian coefficients since varieties with a weak-difference term give a far-reaching generalization of algebras like groups or modules expanded by multilinear operations; indeed, any variety of algebras whose congruences form modular lattices.
+This recovers many classic examples of extensions with abelian coefficients since varieties with a weak-difference term give a far-reaching generalization of algebras like groups with multiple operators; indeed, any variety of algebras whose congruences form modular lattices.
 We introduce a notion of action and its model relation with a set of equations.
 In varieties with a difference term, central extensions are characterized by a property of their actions.
+Restricting further to a subclass of varieties with a difference term which still includes groups with multiple operators, we recover a special case of the representation of extensions with abelian kernels.